alaudet/raspi-sump/README.md

 Discuss and get support from other users.
 Email (alaudet@linuxnorth.org) for an invite link.

-# Installing with pip version 9 or greater
+# Installing with Pip

-Pip versions > 7 default to Wheels which omits some folder setup in setup.py.
+Pip installs default to Wheels which omits some folder setup in setup.py.
-If using Raspbian Stretch or later versions install as follows;
+Always use the '--no-binary :all:' option when installing or upgrading Raspi-Sump with pip.

     sudo pip3 install --no-binary :all: raspisump

-# New in Version 1.3

-Support for charts with Raspberry Pi OS 11 Bullseye.

-# New in Version 1.2

-Added improvements to SMS/Email Alerts

-1 - Alerts now contain hostname to better identify which instance of Raspi-Sump is reporting.

-2 - Heartbeat SMS/Email notifications can be enabled to send at a user defined interval, to let you know that alerts are working.

-Added to [Email] section of raspisump.conf

-    heartbeat = 0 or 1 (disabled or enabled)
-    heartbeat_interval = user defined number of minutes between notifications

-If configuration items are not present in raspisump.conf the default is set to off (no notifications)

-For more information see [Issue 7](https://github.com/alaudet/raspi-sump/issues/7).

 # QUICK INSTALL